Mentoring

 Standing Out in a Sea of Uniformity

 One tech leader recalled walking into a room of tech men all dressed in black, wondering where she fit in.
-But she realized the real question was: Where do I stand out?
+But she realised the real question was: Where do I stand out?

 Equality Happens by Design, Not by Accident

-Progress doesn’t just happen; true equality happens by design, says Lisa Claes , President of Cotality
+Progress doesn’t just happen; true equality happens by design, Lisa Claes , President of Cotality

-Balancing the scales means redesigning these environments and our own mindsets so that women have the absolute freedom to lead authentically without double standards.
+Many senior female tech leaders said redesigning these environments and our own mindsets is vital so that women have the absolute freedom to lead authentically without double standards.

 Amplifying Diverse Voices and Opportunities